Lost-Outpost/sovngarde/README.md

 "I can almost... hear them.
 I feel their life energy.
 Come, I will make the mixture." - Septimus Signus

-Septimus is a lightweight and streamlined modlist with the very best modded content, creation club and survival support as well as excellent performance.
-It's designed to take up as little hard drive space as possible while still providing a performance friendly and beautiful graphics overhaul and enough content to discover for existing and new players.
+Sovngarde is a lightweight Legacy of the Dragonborn modlist with a minimal visual overhaul and the highest quality quest content.

 ## List Contents